Armin-AE/cryptoMarket/README.md

 # cryptoMarket
-i made a crypto market watcher using React js
+i made a crypto market viewer using React js you can search or sort coins by clicking the top bar titles